glennklockwood/limelead/content/pages/sysadmin-howtos/nvidia-jetson-nano.md

 ### NVIDIA GPU Cloud - Containerized Applications

-NVIDIA can treat the Jetson Nano's runtime like a substrate for running containerized environments which is a big departure from most Raspberry Pi-like single-board computers and traditional HPC environments.
+You can Jetson Nano's OS environment like a substrate for running containerized environments which is a big departure from most Raspberry Pi-like single-board computers and traditional HPC environments.
 Logging into the Jetson Nano itself gives you a pretty minimal environment--shells, text editors, and basic Linux stuff are there, but no precreated Python environments, TensorFlow, or anything like that.

-Instead, you are meant to launch application containers that drop you in a system that has all of the necessary bells and whistles required to develop and execute applications in a well-defined environment.
-This is much closer to what one would expect in a cloud computing environment: you choose the entire software ecosystem you need as an all-inclusive appliance, press go, and don't fuss with any software dependencies, compilation, or environment-specific configuration.
+Instead of installing all your own libraries and tools though, you can launch application _containers_ that drop you in a system that has all of the necessary bells and whistles required to develop and execute applications in a well-defined environment.
+This is much closer to what one would expect in a cloud computing environment: you choose the entire software stack you need as an all-inclusive appliance, press go, and don't fuss with any software dependencies, compilation, or environment-specific configuration.

 This containerized ecosystem is branded as [NVIDIA GPU-Accelerated Containers][] or NGC, and anyone can browse their "App Store" equivalent, the [NGC